Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 The Igraens lived an existence that seemed like hell to Ava’s remnant.
 Individuality was practically an alien concept for them.
 There were no barriers between them, no secrets, no private place in their souls that would remain forever untouched.
 They were subject to being rewritten on a whim by those above them in the Hierarchy, all the way up to **0001** itself, which could edit the entire species, such as it was, on a level deeper and more intimate than DNA.

 A population count was impossible.
-Igraens weren’t born---they mitosed.
-They didn’t die---they merged.
+Igraens weren’t born - they mitosed.
+They didn’t die - they merged.
 And in between, their individual existence was so nebulous as to be almost meaningless.
 The Hierarchy recruited from a rare few that put up barriers, who tried to hold on to a sense of *self* in a world where such a thing was the next best thing to nonsense.

 No wonder they were so neurotic and passionately antagonistic to each other.
 Each one had started life as a desperate speck of ego and ambition in a turbulent sea of Id, and then undergone extensive training and programming to maximize that rare, valuable quality.
 They were literally a breed apart, and would never return to the very Hegemony they served and protected.